With the recent move to Phase Four of the Restore Illinois Plan, the Library is currently open.

 - There is very limited computer availability (six in Adult Services and four in Youth Services).

-- All items returned to the Library are placed into quarantine for at least 72 hours.
+- All items returned to the Library are placed into quarantine for 7 days.
 All items will remain checked out on patron accounts while they are in quarantine.
 There will be no late fees charged during this time, but patrons are encouraged to return their materials in a timely manner to help facilitate circulation.
 Hotspots will still be subject to late fees.

 - Newspapers are not available to browse.
 Please visit the Library’s website and browse our online resources for similar materials.